AbhayInTech/Wipro_Pre-Training/README.md

 content and the code is updated in the week six folder on 24-07-2025 consist of code related to file handling, pattern matching and collection of objects using list.

+Day-7
+content and the code is updated in the week seven folder on 25-07-2025 consist of code related to delegates, async, await, reflection and standard C# features.